Barack Obama vs. Mitt Romney (song): Music video

 The video features then-President of the United States Barack Obama (portrayed by Iman Crosson) and former Governor of Massachusetts Mitt Romney (portrayed by Lloyd Ahlquist) facing off in a rap battle.
 Romney raps first, Obama second; following four back-and-forth verses, former President Abraham Lincoln (portrayed by Peter Shukoff) interrupts the two and begins rapping against both Obama and Romney (Lincoln had previously appeared in the first season of the series, battling Chuck Norris).
 Lincoln proceeds to "bitch smack" the two before being carried away by an American bald eagle.

-As of May 2024, the video has received over 161 million views and 1.2 million likes on YouTube and is currently the most-viewed episode of the series.
+As of December 2025, the video has received over 164 million views and 1.3 million likes on YouTube and is currently the most-viewed episode of the series.

 Legacy

 Three spiritual sequels to the battle, "Donald Trump vs. Hillary Clinton", "Donald Trump vs. Joe Biden", and "Donald Trump vs. Kamala Harris" were made in correspondence with the 2016, 2020, and 2024 presidential elections respectively.
+This became an ERB tradition that has been maintained every election since.
 Abraham Lincoln returns in the 2016 battle as a third party rapper.
 "Donald Trump vs. Joe Biden" did not feature a third-party rapper, while the 2024 battle features Theodore Roosevelt as a third-party rapper.